thegworld/gtx-browser/docs/profiling.md

     # Most profiling techniques on macOS will work with minimal symbols for local builds.
     # You should try and use minimal symbols when starting out because most tools will take
     # an incredibly long time to process the symbols and in some cases will freeze the application
-    # while doing so. symbol_level sets the level for all parts of Chromium.
+    # while doing so. symbol_level sets the level for all parts of GTx Browser.
 The
     # blink and v8 settings allow overriding this to set higher or lower levels
     # for those components.
     blink_symbol_level = 0